rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 # Updates:

 7/23/2025 - Holy crap I got in contact with Edutastic (dev of Geotastic), there might be a major revamp of this project with the possibility of importing exported completed highscore hunts!
+7/27/2025 - I got sql visualization working!
+You can now see the guessing history from the Guess History Tab!

 ## Special Thanks